mapr-demos/katacoda-scenarios/spark_flight_delays/intro.md

 2. Using Spark Machine Learning to build a model to predict flight delays.

-3. MapR Event Store for Kafka, Spark Streaming, Spark SQL, and MapR Database: Using the ML model to enrich streaming flight events with flight delays predictions, to store in MapR Database, and do real time analysis with Spark SQL.
+3. Use Spark Structured Streaming with the Kafka API to read streaming flight events, use a Spark ML model to enrich streaming flight events with flight delays predictions, store the results in MapR Database, and do real time analysis with Spark SQL.

 4. Optional Analysis of Flight delay data and predictions stored in MapR Database with Apache Spark SQL, Apache Drill.